Mhd-Slh/Battleships-Networking-GUI/README.md

 # Battleships

-A Java implementation of the classic Battleship game, combining a JavaFX graphical interface for ship placement with a socket-based client/server foundation for multiplayer play.
+A Java implementation of the classic Battleship game with real-time multiplayer over a network, built with a JavaFX interface for ship placement and combat.
-The project implements grid-based ship placement with rotation and validation, hit/miss/sunk game logic, and a threaded server that relays messages between two connected clients.
+The project implements ship placement with rotation and validation, a custom TCP message protocol for syncing formations and shots between players, and turn-based hit/miss/sunk resolution with win/loss detection.

 ## Requirements